Wifi & Harvard Key:

 Full-text journals through ADS

-In order to access both the ADS article archive and the more recent literature in ADS which is available through current Wolbach Library paid subscriptions, you must have an ADS account set up to link to the Harvard University proxy servers.
-This will enable links to the full text of a paper via the familiar "Find it@Harvard" buttons when viewing an ADS record with full-text availability
+In order to access both the ADS article archive and the more recent literature in ADS that is available through current Wolbach Library paid subscriptions, you must have an ADS account set up to link to the Harvard University proxy servers.
+This will enable links to the full text of a paper via the familiar "Find it @ Harvard" buttons when viewing an ADS record with full-text availability.

 - Create a new account or sign into your existing account.

 - Go to the ADS Account Management page